acoustic-content-samples/sample-react-traveler-website/README.md

 ### Upload contents to Acoustic Content

-1. Go to the `content-artifacts` directory where the content was downloaded as part of this repository (it contains sub-folders named _assets, content-types, content, categories_ etc.);
+1. Navigate to the root folder of the repo, which contains the content folder `content-artifacts` and run `npm run init-content`.
-2. Run `wchtools push -A --dir <Folder_Name>` to push the Content Model to the Hub.
-If your content folder `content-artifacts` is located in a website sample root folder there is also a shortcut `npm run init-content`
+2. Alternatively -  Navigate to the `content-artifacts` directory where the content was downloaded as part of this repository (it contains sub-folders named _assets, content-types, content, categories_ etc.).
+Run `wchtools push -A --dir <Folder_Name>` to push the Content Model to the Hub.
-3. Login to Acoustic Content to see that it contains uploaded content inside 'Content Model' and 'Content Library' sections.
+3. Login to Acoustic Content user interface to see that it contains uploaded content inside 'Content Model' and 'Content Library' sections.

 ### Run the site application on a local development server